gmag11/EnigmaIOT-Blind-Controller/README.md

 This may be used for blinds, curtains, shades and equivalent devices.

+Refer to device manual to get information about how to connect it.

+Programming device requires some soldering and a USB to TTL-Serial adapter. **Do not do it while connected to mains.
+Don't apply mains voltage while it is open.**

+I am not responsible of any personal or material damage due to improper handling.
+Consider asking help to an electrician if you don't know how to install it.

 Using a Gateway loaded with [EnigmaIOTGatewayMQTT](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOTGatewayMQTT) example it uses MQTT as interface to send messages and receive commands.
 Besides standard EnigmaIOT messages and commands this firmware implements these custom ones.

 EnigmaIOT network and specific parameters are configured during first start up using WiFi portal on device.
 Connect to EnigmaIOTNodexxxxxxx AP and open a web browser on http://192.168.4.1.